-The primary terms used for female pain and penetration disorders are vulvodynia, dyspareunia and vaginismus.
+Although not everyone wants, needs or enjoys penetrative sex, for some people this is something they would like to do but can’t due to pain.
+The primary terms used for female pain and penetration problems are vulvodynia, dyspareunia and vaginismus.
 Vulvodynia is persistent, unexplained pain in the vulva.
 The vulva is the female external genital area including the skin surrounding the opening of the vagina.
 Dyspareunia describes pain during penetrative sex.
 Vaginismus is an involuntary spasm of the pelvic floor muscles resulting in the closing of the vagina, making penetration impossible.

 Medical treatments for pain and penetration problems vary depending on the underlying causes.
 Skin conditions like lichen sclerosis, eczema and psoriasis are treated with prescription steroid creams.
 Anaesthetic creams that contain a numbing agent are sometimes used to treat pain and penetration problems.
 Specialist physiotherapy can be tremendously helpful in releasing pelvic floor tension to reduce pain on penetration.
 Both specialist pelvic floor physiotherapists and sex therapists may use a guided vaginal dilation programme in the treatment of vaginismus.